The Most Popular City in Uzbekistan, Ranked

 votes

-One of the oldest continuously inhabited cities in the world, Samarkand is famous for its stunning Islamic architecture and ancient monuments.
-It was once an important stop on the Silk Road.
+One of the oldest continuously inhabited cities in Central Asia, known for its historic architecture and as a Silk Road hub.

 3. 3